jytan17/jytan17.github.io/_posts/2021-09-28-Machine-Learning-Package-Experiements.md

 We define another helper function to help us visualize our kNN implementation.
-The function will take in the model and plot the k nearest neightbours for each target.
+This function will take in the model and plot the k nearest neightbours for each target.
 A green border surrounding the image indicates the picture is off the same person, and the opposite for a red border.
 ```python
 def visualize_knn(model, Xte, yte, img_plotter):
     n = Xte.shape[0]